 Starting the day

 Will you go for breakfast bagels at Arcadia?
-Pastries and killer coffee at De Clieu?
-Gourmet brunch at Birdman Eating or Archie's All Day?
+Gourmet brunch at Archie's All Day?
 Load up on energy for some mega browsing.

 Tick off the galleries first.
-Gertrude Contemporary, Dianne Tanzer Gallery and the Australian Print Workshop will expand your mind with emerging and contemporary works.
-Third Drawer Down on neighbouring George Street is like the gift shop at the end.
+This Is No Fantasy, Oigall and the Australian Print Workshop (AWP) Gallery will expand your mind with emerging and contemporary works.

 Locals who lunch

-Locate the luncheon spot of choice, whether pizza at Ladro, a cheeky glass of wine and antipasti at Gertrude Street Enoteca or hip arepas in Sonido.
-Be tantalised by the tapas at Añada.
+Locate the luncheon spot of choice: try pizza at Ladro, coffee and takeway pastries or sandwiches from hip Morning Market, or tasty arepas at Sonido.
+Be tantalised by tapas at Añada.

 Shopping on the strip

-Make room for a course or two of perfection on a plate at Cutler & Co., at the Builders Arms and Ricky & Pinky, or hatted wine bar Marion.
-Taste bush tucker gone gourmet at Charcoal Lane and southern-style spice at Belle's Hot Chicken.
+Make room for a course or two of perfection on a plate at Cutler & Co., the Builders Arms or hatted wine bar Marion.
+Taste classic Euro dishes at public bar and bistro Poodle Fitzroy and southern-style spice at Belle's Hot Chicken.

 Ascend unassuming stairs to the pedigreed sophisticated boozy reading room that's the Everleigh and sip the bartender's choice through a metal straw.